AnuragAnalog/namaskaram-react/README.md

     * When a click is made
     * The request is sent to the server
     * The server will send a response
-    * And the client will display it
+    * The client will display it
 * Client Side Routing(Single page Application)
     * When a click is made
     * The client will render the page by loading the component